Quick meetings are a lie

 Alright, disclaimer: the quality of a meeting depends so much on its goal and the people in the room.
 For example, I love interactive whiteboard sessions with developer colleagues.

-There is one type of meeting I particularly dislike.
-It's called the "quick meeting", also presented as "it will only take five minutes".
+I particularly dislike one type of meeting: the "quick meeting," which is also presented as "it will only take five minutes."

 This article will explain why five-minute meetings do not exist and advocates for an alternative method.